-Utilizing a birth-interval model, Barlow and Clapham (1997) have estimated a population growth rate of 6.5% (SE=1.2%) for the well-studied humpback whale population in the Gulf of Maine.
-However, there are no estimates of the growth rate of humpback whale populations in the North Pacific (Best 1993).
-Hence, until additional data become available from this or other North Pacific humpback whale stocks, it is recommended that the cetacean maximum net productivity rate (RMAX) of 4% be employed for this stock (Wade and Angliss 1997).
+Utilizing a birth-interval model, Barlow and Clapham (1997) have estimated a population growth rate of 6.5% (SE = 1.2%) for the well-studied humpback whale population in the Gulf of Maine.
+Although there are no estimates of the growth rate of the entire humpback whale population in the North Pacific , it is clear that the abundance has increased in Southeast Alaska in recent years.
+The available information indicates that the rate of increase between 1979 and 2000 is estimated at 0.088, which is a more accurate estimate of the maximum net productivity rate than the default estimate.
+Thus, it seems reasonable to use a 0.088 as a new, conservative estimate of the current rate of increase as the maximum net productivity rate.